Hypercubed/smykowski/README.md

 ## Plugins

 Plugins are functions that take no arguments and return a "replacer" function with the signature `(value: any, path: Array<string | number>, next: Function)`.
-The "replacer" function should return the encode JS object that will continue to be processed by addional plugins.
+The "replacer" function should return the encoded JS object that will continue to be processed by addional plugins.
 The `path` value and the `next` callback are used to act recusivly.

-For example, a simple plugin that replaces all values thar are not arrays with `"foo"`:
+For example, a simple plugin that replaces all values that are not arrays with `"foo"`:

 ```ts
 const foo = () => {